maimul/Tensorflow_Projects/README.md

-# Tensorflow_Project
+# Tensorflow_Projecs
-The repo is for all my TensorFlow related projects.
+The repo is for all TensorFlow related projects.